pryley/site-reviews/readme.txt

 - Added style controls to the Gutenberg blocks
 - Added the `summary_id` option to the Review Form, this allows you to update the rating summary immediately without reloading the page
 - Fixed ActionScheduler action redirects
+- Fixed generated CSS ID values to always be unique
 - Fixed link focus when expanding exceprts with the keyboard
 - Fixed the Blacklist validator
 - Fixed the legacy WordPress widget options